kera-cudmore/seaside-sewing/README.md

 Each page of the site shares the following:

 * Favicon - I used [Favicon.io](https://favicon.io/) to create the favicon for the site.
-As the images I tried to use to create the favicon came out very pixalated, I have used the initials of the site to create the favicon using the same font and colours from the site.
+As the images I tried to use to create the favicon came out very pixelated, I have used the initials of the site to create the favicon using the same font and colours from the site.

   ![Seaside Sewing Favicon](documentation/favicon.png)